 Storing Silk Flowers

 Firstly they need to be stored in a dark place like a cupboard that gets no direct light.
 Not doing that will take years of the life of the faux flowers.
-With stems you can use PVC pipes of various heights and put the stems in there standing up.
-With other types of silk flowers my favorite is to use a wire multilayered stand (as seen in the video below) – the whole idea it to have the flowers stored upright so there is no crushing AND it is easy to see what silk flowers you have available.
+With stems, you can use PVC pipes of various heights and put the stems in their standing up.
+With other types of silk flowers, my favorite is to use a wire multilayered stand (as seen in the video below) – the whole idea is to have the flowers stored upright, so there is no crushing AND it is easy to see what silk flowers you have available.

 There are indeed lots of other things you can use but if you remember the basics of a) store in the dark b) store upright to avoid crushing you will have flowers that will last season after season.